A.J. Green Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

-- This season Green has 21 catches (on 32 targets) for 340 yards and three touchdowns, averaging 56.7 yards per game.
+- Green has put together 340 yards (on 21 grabs) and three touchdowns.
+He has been targeted 32 times, and is averaging 56.7 yards per game.

-- Green has been the target of 32 of his team's 195 passing attempts this season, or 16.4% of the target share.

-- Green has seen the ball thrown his way eight times in the red zone this season, 21.6% of his team's 37 red zone pass attempts.
+- Green (eight red zone targets) has been the recipient of 21.6% of his team's 37 red zone pass attempts.

-- The Cardinals, who rank fourth in the NFL in points scored, have attempted a pass 50.9% of the time while running the ball 49.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Texans.